Substra/substra-documentation/README.md

 - Put the example folder in `substra-documentation/examples` if it is a Substra example, `substra-documentation/substrafl_examples` if it is a Substrafl example.
 - create a `README.rst` file at the root of the example
 - The main file that is executed must match the regex `run_*.py`, e.g. `run_titanic.py` ([source](https://sphinx-gallery.github.io/stable/configuration.html?highlight=examples_dirs#parsing-and-executing-examples-via-matching-patterns))
 - It must also be structured as described in the Sphinx gallery documentation.
+In particular, the folder containing the `run_*.py` example file **must** contain a `README.rst` file.
 - Add the assets:
   - use the `zip_dir` function in the `conf.py` file to zip the assets
   - add the link to download the assets to the example's docstring: